 There are hundreds of species of rosewood ranging in territory from South American to Africa to South Asia.

-Rosewood is extremely strong, nearly twice as strong and dense as oak.
+Rosewood is extremely strong, and nearly twice as dense as oak.
 Colours can range from a pinkish hue (Tulip wood) to even solid black (mpingo).
 Most rosewoods are exceptional tone woods and have become highly regulated.
-Bubinga, cocobolo and Bolivian rosewood are favourites of Massif customers, sadly, more difficult to come by these days.
+Authentic Brazilian rosewood,Kingwood, Laotian rosewood, cocobolo and Siam rosewood are favourites of Massif customers, sadly, more difficult to come by these days.